 Internship & Job Skills Learning Specialist

 Sue is pleased to bring the skills she developed over many years of teaching students with special needs in Oak Park, Illinois to the Gateway Academy.
-She comes to Gateway with a passion for teaching young adults practical-life and social skills as well as an intense interest in assistive technology.
+She comes to Gateway with a passion for teaching young adults practical-life and social skills as well as an intense interest in assistive technology and technology in general.

 Woody Latham, MA

 Woody joined Gateway just one year into its inception, and has over thirty years of classroom teaching experience at both the secondary and college levels, providing him unique insight into serving students with special needs and how best to prepare those who pursue higher education.
 Beginning his career as a college instructor of freshmen/sophomore Political Science, he discovered his true calling while tutoring at-risk children.
 He has taught and worked extensively with students with learning disabilities, autism, emotional disturbances, and a wide range of learning styles.
 Woody’s educational background includes degrees from Arkansas State University, post-graduate work at Rice University and the University of St. Thomas, plus training in phonics, dyslexia intervention, and crisis prevention.
 He currently teaches history, government, and economics at Gateway, while also coaching basketball and serving as the Student Council Advisor.